philspins/AmazingHand/README.md

 If you need to build a standalone Left hand, you can keep the sames IDs for servos location, and select if it's a right or left hand in the software.

-BUT, if you need to build both right and left hands to plug them on a robot, you will have to attribute differents IDs for right and left hands.
-You can't have same ID for different servos on the same serial bus...

 ## Run basic Demo